godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

         print("bone id:", id)

 Now, we want to do something interesting with the ID, not just printing it.
-Also, we might need additional information - finding bone parents to complete chains, etc. This is done with the get/set_bone\_\* functions.
+Also, we might need additional information, finding bone parents to complete chains, etc. This is done with the get/set_bone\_\* functions.

 **To find the parent of a bone we use the get_bone_parent(id) function:**